 John Ruddy sponsored by:

-Goalkeeper John Ruddy joined City from Everton in a three-year deal for an undisclosed fee in July 2010.
+The commanding goalkeeper joined City from Everton in a three-year deal for an undisclosed fee in July 2010 and has since gone on to establish himself as the Club's number one under both Paul Lambert and Chris Hughton.

 The St Ives-born 'keeper came through the youth ranks at Cambridge United, where he made 43 appearances in all competitions after making his debut as an 18-year-old in the 1-0 away win over Leyton Orient in May 2004.